charlesgretton/cnfgraphs_vibe/README.md

 Discusses algorithmic [applications of tree decompositions](https://www.youtube.com/watch?v=AW3MVauVrik), including dynamic programming on graphs-a strategy often used in SAT solvers for structured instances.

-## Background on Junciton Tree Algorithm
+## Background on Junction Tree Algorithm

 Tree decompositions (also called [junction trees](https://youtu.be/d8tKC5vxVv8?si=HhN_iJO72-0SfaHW) or clique trees) for graphical models.
 How to construct a tree decomposition from a graph (which, in the context of SAT, is often the primal graph).